transparency-dev/trillian-tessera/README.md

 this mode.
 For lifecycle states other than Appender mode, take a look at [Lifecycles](#lifecycles) below.

-As an example of creating an `Appender` for the POSIX driver:
+Here's an example of creating an `Appender` for the POSIX driver:
 ```go file=README_test.go region=construct_example
 	driver, _ := posix.New(ctx, "/tmp/mylog")
 	signer := createSigner()